BMSVieira/nmea.js/README.md

 ◼️ Usage:
 -

-There are two ways of extract information, either send the NMEA sentence in the constructor or pass it as variable, for example:
+There are two ways of extract information, either send the NMEA sentence in the constructor or pass it as paremeter, for example:

 <b>Constructor:</b>
 ```javascript